Maxrainyx/Dashboard/README.md

 <p>create comments for the post, they have to be approved by its author to be availible,</p>
 <p>there will be an email-notification for this action,</p>
 <p>if you're the post author your comments will be immediately shown without your approval,</a>
-<p>you can see all the unapproved comments on your profile page,</p>
+<p>you can see all the unapproved comments from other users on your profile page,</p>
 <p>there you can filter them by the title, approve or delete them,</p>
 <p>there will be weekly mail delivery on Monday 10 A.M. with all post for the previous week to all signed in users</p>
 <hr>